pswhdev/mastermind/README.md

 ### Imagery

-The FavIcon image features a colored peg from the classic game:
+The FavIcon image features a colored "peg" from the classic game:

 ![FavIcon image](documentation/classic_peg_yellow.png)